Research

 Highlights: We are the first to show that institutional and retail investors value ESG differently, with 2.7 basis points and 1.3 basis points for every unit deduction on ESG risk per quarter, respectively.
 We prove that different investors have preferences and mechanisms for ESG investments through different perspectives on return, ESG risks, and components of ESG, reflected in their investment behaviours.
 Our results suggest that even though greenwashing exists, investors’ attentions and valuations of ESG lead to higher trading volumes in ESG investments and positively affect the development of sustainable and responsible investments.

-Note: This work has been, luckily and honourably, accepted by the 16th CEA (Europe) and 35th CEA (UK) Annual Conference at UCL, the third Economics of Financial Technology Conference at the University of Edinburgh, the 6th International Conference on European Economics and Politics, CINSC 2024 ICMA at Henley, 2024 EMCC-VIII Conference at the University of Cambridge, the 2024 Annual International Finance Conference at the Nanchang University, the 4th BILT student research festival (presented) at the University of Bristol, the 2024 International Association of Applied Econometrics Annual Conference at Xiamen University (presented), the 2024 Chinese Economists Society (CES) China Conference at Zhejiang University (presented), 2025 Bocconi-Bristol Workshop on Green and Sustainable Finance (poster presentation, planned), etc. This is an initial draft and is under major restructuring and revising.
+Note: This work has been luckily accepted by the 4th BILT student research festival (presented) at the University of Bristol, the 2024 International Association of Applied Econometrics Annual Conference at Xiamen University, the 2024 Chinese Economists Society (CES) China Conference at Zhejiang University, the 2025 Bocconi-Bristol Workshop on Green and Sustainable Finance (poster), etc.

 “Understanding Financial Markets by Ancient Chinese Wisdom” (Sole Author)